baggepinnen/ControlSystemIdentification.jl/docs/src/ss.md

 ### Usage example
 Below, we generate a system and simulate it forward in time.
 We then try to estimate a model based on the input and output sequences using the function [`newpem`](@ref).
 ```@example ss
-using ControlSystemIdentification, ControlSystemsBase Random, LinearAlgebra
+using ControlSystemIdentification, ControlSystemsBase, Random, LinearAlgebra
 using ControlSystemIdentification: newpem
 sys = c2d(tf(1, [1, 0.5, 1]) * tf(1, [1, 1]), 0.1)